navanchauhan/COVID-19/README.md

 This gave us a list of 14 possible drugs

 The respective SDF files for these ligands were then docked using PyRX and AutoDock Vina

+The SDF files are present in the Docking folder along with docking results